astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

     ![DAG Docs 2](/img/guides/DAG_docs_2.png)

-:::info
+:::tip

-When using the `with DAG():` syntax it is possible to pass the filepath to a markdown file to the `doc_md` parameter.
+Using `with DAG():` lets you pass the filepath of a markdown file to the `doc_md` parameter.
 This can be useful if you want to add the same documentation to several of your DAGs.

 :::

 ## Step 5: Add docs to a task

 You can also add docs to specific Airflow tasks using Markdown, Monospace, JSON, YAML or reStructured text.
-Note that only Markdown will be rendered, other formats will be displayed as rich content.
+Note that only Markdown will be rendered and other formats will be displayed as rich content.

 <Tabs
     defaultValue="markdown"